facebook/react/docs/tutorial/tutorial.md

 ]
 ```

-We'll want the top-level Game component to be responsible for displaying the list of moves.
-So just as we pulled the state up before from Square into Board, let's now pull it up again from Board into Game – so that we have all the information we need at the top level.
+We'll want the top-level `Game` component to be responsible for displaying the list of moves.
+So just as we pulled the state up before from `Square` into `Board`, let's now pull it up again from `Board` into `Game` – so that we have all the information we need at the top level.

-Set up the initial state for Game:
+First, set up the initial state for `Game`:

 ```javascript
 class Game extends React.Component {